evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 [**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is an optional driver assist system to help drivers avoid or mitigate frontal collisions.

-The BYD Seagull 38kWh has [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/) as a standard system.
+The BYD Seagull 38kWh has [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/) as an optional system.
 This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

-[**Blind-spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is a standard driver-assist system.
-This side assist system helps to detect traffic in blind spots.

 ### Driving Automation